We’ve compiled the most common fees so you know exactly what to expect when starting your Nebraska LLC.

 You can’t do anything with your business until you have a name.
 Because your name will be your business’s introduction to your customers, take the time to think of a few great potential names.
 Once you have a few names in mind, check to see whether they are available by sending a written request to the Secretary of State’s office.
 Their email is email@example.com.
 Alternatively, you can use our Business Name Checker to quickly discover whether your ideal business name is available.
 Assuming your name is available, make sure that it meets the following requirements:

-Once you’ve met these requirements, lock in your name by filing an Application for a Reserved Limited Liability Company Name with the Secretary of State.
-If you don’t have the time to file the application, let us give you a hand with our Business Name Reservation Service.
+Once you’ve met these requirements, you have the option to lock in your name by filing an Application for a Reserved Limited Liability Company Name with the Secretary of State.

 Name your LLC